 Mr. Brown is married and has a son.
-He was born in Strawberry Point, Iowa and is an active runner, motorcyclist, and golfer.
-He has run several marathons and half marathons including the Schneider Electric Marathon de Paris and the Bank of America Chicago Marathon.
-Mr. Brown and his wife are volunteers with and members of the Des Moines Arts Center. they also belong to the Capital Striders running club.
+He was born in Strawberry Point, Iowa and is an active runner, bicyclist, swimmer, and motorcyclist.
+He has competed in several marathons, half marathons, and triathlons including the Schneider Electric Marathon de Paris, the Bank of America Chicago Marathon, and the Maratona di Roma, and the Des Moines Ironman 70.3.